ibm-cloud-docs/vpc/backup_service_vpc_restore.md

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, storage generation, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
 However, you can specify a larger volume size, a different profile of the same storage generation, and a different CRK if you prefer.

 First- and second-generation volume profiles are not interchangeable.
 You can use a backup of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
 In the same way, you can use a backup of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.
-In the current release of second-generation volumes, fast restore snapshot clones and consistency groups are not supported.
-Cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with a customer-managed encryption key.
+In this release of second-generation storage volumes, consistency group snapshots, and cross-regional snapshot copies of volumes that exceed 10 TB are not supported.
 {: important}

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.
 The volume appears first as _pending_ while it's being created.
 During the restoration, your data is copied from a regional storage repository to {{site.data.keyword.block_storage_is_short}}.
 After the volume is hydrated (fully provisioned), you can use the new boot or data volume.
 For more information about how performance is affected during restoration, see [Performance impact when backup snapshots are used](#baas-performance-considerations).